 Division Chief of Vascular and Interventional Radiology

-University of South Alabama Health (USA Health)
+USA Health | University of South Alabama

 Mobile, AL – America’s Coastal City

-The Department of Radiology at the University of South Alabama Frederick P. Whiddon College of Medicine and USA Health is seeking an innovative and collaborative Division Chief of Vascular and Interventional Radiology to lead and guide the growth a dynamic academic IR program serving the vibrant Gulf Coast region.
 This is an exciting opportunity to shape a comprehensive, system-managed IR service line that spans three hospitals and a growing network of outpatient and specialty centers across coastal Alabama.
-The Division of Interventional Radiology serves USA Health University Hospital, USA Health Children’s and Women’s Hospital, USA Health Providence Hospital, and the USA Health Mitchell Cancer Institute.
-Together, the three hospitals are licensed for over 700 beds and include a Level I trauma center.
+The Division of Interventional Radiology serves USA Health University Hospital, USA Health Children’s & Women’s Hospital, USA Health Providence Hospital, and the USA Health Mitchell Cancer Institute.
+Together, the three hospitals and standalone clinics are licensed for over 700 beds and include an ACS-verified Level 1 trauma center.

 The successful candidate will work closely with departmental and health system leadership to:

-• Define standards of practice and clinical pathways.
+- Define standards of practice and clinical pathways

-• Build subspecialty programs across the system.
+- Build subspecialty programs across the system

-• Strengthen our teaching and research missions within the USA College of Medicine.
+- Strengthen our teaching and research missions within the USA College of Medicine

-• Provide a foundation of leadership with which to grow from.
+- Provide a foundation of leadership

 Highlights of the Chief IR Role

-• Role Distinction: Grow the service line and launch IR/DR residency while collaborating with numerous groups to deliver the best care possible.
+Grow the service line and launch IR/DR residency while c ollaborating with numerous groups to deliver the best care possible - Call: Manageable call schedule supported by experienced staff, residents, and APPs

-• Leadership: Guide a growing, high-acuity IR program across the USA Health system.
+- Leadership: Guide a growing, high-acuity IR program across the USA Health system

-• Collaboration: Work closely with the department chair of radiology and multidisciplinary teams in oncology, surgery, and hepatology to deliver world-class care.
+Be instrumental in recruiting IR faculty and support CME and research goals - Collaboration: Work closely with the department chair of radiology and multidisciplinary teams in oncology, surgery, and hepatology to deliver world-class care

-• Career Advancement: Leadership opportunity at a major university with growth potential and academic rank.
+Leadership opportunity at a major university with growth potential and academic rank - Compensation: Highly competitive, above the 50th percentile, with incentive opportunities

 Why USA Health

-• Reputation: USA Health is a well-established leader in radiology health care.
+- Reputation: USA Health is a well-established leader in radiology health care

-• Differentiation: USA Health differentiates itself with a commitment to excellence and a comprehensive network of critical services.
+- Differentiation: USA Health differentiates itself with a commitment to excellence and a comprehensive network of critical services

-• Comprehensive healthcare network in Gulf Coast, covering a very large catchment population.
+- Comprehensive healthcare network in Gulf Coast, covering a very large catchment population

-• Strong academic focus on medical education and scholarly activity.
+- Strong academic focus on medical education and scholarly activity

-• Recent expansion to address growing IR service line and departmental needs.
-Development of the IR/DR residency will support the need for departmental growth.
+- Recent expansion to address growing IR service line and departmental needs.

-• An employer that truly cares about transforming healthcare and nurturing future leaders.
+Development of the IR/DR residency will support the need for departmental growth - An employer that truly cares about transforming healthcare and nurturing future leaders

 Community

-• America’s Gulf Coast City: Mobile, Alabama is a Gulf Coast city known for its thriving arts & culture, culinary scene, recreation, quality of life, and southern charm.
+- America’s Gulf Coast City: Mobile, Alabama is a Gulf Coast city known for its thriving arts & culture, culinary scene, recreation, quality of life, and southern charm

-• Educational Environment: Access to quality school systems committed to excellence.
+- Educational Environment: Access to quality school systems committed to excellence

 Chief of IR Qualifications